Profile Picture

 Bug Hunting

-When I'm bored and not doing research, not playing (or organizing) CTFs, and not working on libdebug, I occasionally hunt down unknown vulnerabilities in widely used software—just for fun.
+When I'm bored and not doing research, not playing (or organizing) CTFs, and not working on libdebug, I occasionally hunt down unknown vulnerabilities in widely used software.

-So far, I've found vulnerabilities in Keras, Google Messages (on Wear OS), Android, and Redis, which I reported through responsible disclosure to the respective vendors.
-The issues were acknowledged and have either been fixed or are currently being patched.
+So far, I've found vulnerabilities in Keras, Google Messages (on Wear OS), Android, skops, and Redis, which I reported through responsible disclosure to the respective vendors.
 Some were severe enough to earn bounties and get tracked as public CVE advisories.
+My findings have also been picked up by media such as Forbes, Android Authority, and Android Police.

 CV